LostJuro/TitanicSurvivalPredictorML/README.md

 # Titanic Survival Predictor

 A machine learning project that predicts the chances of survival for passengers on the Titanic using logistic regression.
-The model analyzes features such as age, sex, passenger class, and other attributes to classify whether a passenger would survive.
+The model analyses features such as age, sex, passenger class, and other attributes to classify whether a passenger would survive.

 ---